Tempio Pausania

-Tempio Pausania (/it/; Tèmpiu) is a town and comune, which, along with Olbia, is a co-capital of the province of Gallura North-East Sardinia, Sardinia, Italy.
+Tempio Pausania (/it/; Tèmpiu, Tèmpiu) is a town and comune (municipality), which, along with Olbia, is a co-capital of the province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
-It has 13,003 inhabitants.
+It has 12,878 inhabitants.

 History

 Cultural and delegated administrative centre of the Gallura sub-region, Tempio has an ancient history.
 Typical granite-stone architecture of the historical centre presents many similarities with southern Corsican towns.

 From 2005 to 2016 it was the co-capital of the province of Olbia-Tempio together with Olbia, with which it is also now the co-capital of the province of Gallura North-East Sardinia.

+Climate

+According to the Köppen climate classification, Tempio Pausania experiences a hot-summer Mediterranean climate (Csa).